Printed fromJewishLakeview.com

 Chabad East Lakeview

-Schedule Sponsor a Shabbat Lunch Kids Programs Kaddish Services
+Schedule Sponsor a Shabbat Lunch Kids Programs Kaddish Services Upgrading to the M&M Club!

-Register Virtual Kids in the Kitchen
+Register for Kids in the Kitchen Virtual Kids in the Kitchen Cooking Club Recipes 2023

 Rosh Chodesh Society Registration

-Baby Cafe Music Class registration Kids Birthday Club Family Shabbos Bar/Bat Mitzvah Club Camp Gan Israel Hebrew School Mommy & Me Bat Mitzvah Club Bar Mitzva Lessons Youth Zone
+Kids in the Kitchen Monthly Jewish Ckids Club Camp Gan Israel - Summer Camp Kids Birthday Club Family Shabbos Bar/Bat Mitzvah Club Camp Gan Israel Hebrew School Mommy & Me Bat Mitzvah Club

-Past Kids Events
+Bar Mitzva Lessons Youth Zone Past Kids Events

 Current Course - Journey of the Soul Passover Story Time and Craft Hour Virtual Kids Challah Bake Youtube link - Behind the Scenes of Chabad Kindness Contagious Lawn Sign Coronavirus Resources & Inspiration - Mega Site Shabbat in a Box - During Quarantine Chabad Virtual Room Volunteer to help Request Assistance